Information about how we gather and use information to support our services.

 - listen to your ideas about our services

-To ensure that your personal information is reliable, accurate and up to date, it's expected that you provide us with accurate information and inform us as soon as possible if there's any changes to your personal information.
+- inform us as soon as possible if there's any changes to your personal information

 We'll not disclose personal information to third parties for marketing purposes without your consent or use your personal data in a way that may cause damage or harm to you.